View Document Text

 Rothschild Wealth may negotiate reduced account minimum balances and reduced fees with

-to the manager for specific periods of time, etc.).
-There can be no assurance that clients will
+committed to the manager for specific periods of time, etc.).
+There can be no assurance that

-receive any reduced account minimum balances or fees, or that all clients, even if apparently
+clients will receive any reduced account minimum balances or fees, or that all clients, even if

-similarly situated, will receive any reduced account minimum balances or fees available to some
+apparently similarly situated, will receive any reduced account minimum balances or fees

-other clients.
-Also, account minimum balances and fees may significantly differ between clients.
+available to some other clients.
+Also, account minimum balances and fees may significantly

-have an impact on fees given the mutual funds or managers utilized.
-Rothschild Wealth will
+can have an impact on fees given the mutual funds or managers utilized.
+Rothschild

-endeavor to obtain equal treatment for its clients with mutual funds or managers but cannot
+Wealth will endeavor to obtain equal treatment for its clients with mutual funds or

-the client.
-Clients that engage managers or invest in mutual funds should first review and
+utilized for the client.
+Clients that engage managers or invest in mutual funds should first

-understand the disclosure documents of those managers or mutual funds, which contain
+review and understand the disclosure documents of those managers or mutual funds,

-information relevant to such retention or investment, including information on the methodology
+which contain information relevant to such retention or investment, including information

-memoranda or other disclosure materials relating to such vehicles before making a decision to
+the private placement memoranda or other disclosure materials relating to such vehicles

 Material Risks of Investment Instruments

-fixed income instruments, government securities including asset-backed securities, and options
+municipal fixed income instruments, government securities including asset-backed

 Equity Securities